Sherwin Williams FX1003 is a solvent-based intumescent coating designed for structural steelwork.

 Firetex FX1003 can be exposed to the weather for up to 6 months provided that the specific use does not lead to ponding water.

-For external exposed steelwork and severe internal environments Resistex C137V2 or Resistex C237 must be used as a topcoat.
+For external exposed steelwork and severe internal environments Acrolon C137V2 or Acrolon C237 must be used as a topcoat.

 The thickness of an intumescent coating is dependent on the steel section used.
 For calculation of DFT (dry film thickness) a factor called HP/A (heated perimeter divided by cross sectional area) is used.
 Intumescent coatings are applied as an intermediate coat in a coating system (primer, intermediate and top/finish coat if required).
 NB: HP/A is generally used with British testing and A/V in European testing, however, the principles are the same and both are accepted methods of calculating the steel section factor.